GrrrDog/weird_proxies/Nginx.md

 - doesn't forward headers with space symbols in name (` AnyHeader:` or `AnyHeader :`)

 ### Caching
-- Nginx only caches GET and HEAD client requests
+- Nginx only caches GET and HEAD requests
 - It respects the Cache-Control and Expires headers from origin server
   - It does not cache responses with Cache-Control set to Private, No-Cache, or No-Store or with Set-Cookie in the response header.
-- Does not honor the Pragma and client's Cache-Control
+- Does not honor the Pragma and the client's Cache-Control
 - key for cache: host header and path+query
   - `#`- is ordinary symbol here (?)

 ### Caching detections
+- X-Cache-Status: MISS - custom header which shows caching
 - If caching is enabled, the header fields “If-Modified-Since”, “If-Unmodified-Since”, “If-None-Match”, “If-Match”, “Range”, and “If-Range” from the original request are not passed to the origin server.
 - doesn't care If-Match for uncached content
 - cares If-Match for cached content:
   - W/"0815" - returns 412 Precondition Failed
   - If-Match: * returns body
 - doesn't care Range headers
-- X-Cache-Status: MISS - custom header which shows caching

 ## Vulnerable configs
 - one level traversal `/host_noslash_path../somthing/` ->